How To Beat Email And Quadruple Your Best Time

 How To Manage Emails That Need Actioning

 Your email inbox is not the right place to store anything which needs an action to be taken.
-Instead of keeping emails that you need to action in your inbox, move them straight into OmniFocus.
+Instead of keeping emails that you need to act on in your inbox, move them straight into OmniFocus.
 OmniFocus is where you manage all of your tasks.

 You can easily send an email straight to OmniFocus.
 To make this happen you’ll need the secret mail drop OmniFocus email address I showed you in Part 1.